bryceandy/PHPUnit-code-katas/README.md

 Consider array X = [4, 1, 3, 2], the result should be 1.

 But an array Y = [4, 1, 2] should result into 0.

+## 10. Missing Minimum Positive Integer

+Given an array A of N integers, write a function that,  returns the smallest positive integer (greater than 0) that does not occur in A.

+For example, given A = [1, 3, 6, 4, 1, 2], the function should return 5.

+Given A = [1, 2, 3], the function should return 4.

+Given A = [−1, −3], the function should return 1.

+Write an efficient algorithm for the following assumptions:

+- N is an integer within the range [1..100,000];
+- each element of array A is an integer within the range [−1,000,000..1,000,000].